thma/thma.github.io/posts/2023-07-29-clean-architecture-revisited.md

 ## Interesting design challenges in seemingly simple programs

-The other day I was writing a Haskell program with quite a limited scope:

-- retrieving data from a REST API
+The other day I wrote a simple Haskell program that retrieves data from a REST API and processes it.
-- storing the data in CSV files.

 The task at hand sounded simple enough to just start coding without too much upfront thinking.

-This blog post is about the process of discovering the shortcomings of my initial design and how I improved them by some simple refactorings.
+This blog post is about how I discovered the shortcomings of my original design and how I improved it with some simple refactorings.
-As all the interesting stuff happened in the API access, I'll focus on that part of the code.
+Since everything interesting happens in the API access, I will focus on this part of the code.

-In order to allow you to experiment with the code yourself, I'm not using the proprietary API of my original project but rather a publicly available REST API (https://openlibrary.org/developers/api) in this blog post.
+In order to allow you to experiment with the code yourself, I'm not using the proprietary API of my original project but rather a publicly available REST API ([OpenLibrary](https://openlibrary.org/developers/api)).

-## The initial design
+## The original design

 So without further ado, let's start with the domain data types: